DanielYehezkely/shoe-store-react/README.md

 5. **Routing and Navigation**
    - The application uses React Router to enable smooth navigation between the home, shop, and contact pages.

+6. **Shopping Cart**
+   - Users can add shoes to their cart from the shoe details page.
+   - The cart page displays all the added shoes with options to remove them.

 ### Enhanced Features:
 1. **CRUD Operations**
    - Admins can perform Create, Read, Update, and Delete operations on both shoes and user messages.